Bob Saget and Danny Tanner in Full House, dead at 65 - ExBulletin

 “Detectives found no sign of foul play or drug use in this case,” the sheriff’s office said. wrote on Twitter.
 According to an official statement, the cause of his death will be determined by the Orange County medical examiner’s office.

-Saget was best known for playing one of Americans’ favorite fathers: Danny Tanner in the hit TV series “Full House” and the Netflix sequel “Fuller House”.
+Saget was best known for playing one of Americans’ favorite fathers: Danny Tanner on the hit TV sitcom “Full House” and the Netflix sequel “Fuller House”.
 It also hosted America’s funniest videos, has appeared in numerous movies and TV shows, and is known for his steamy stand-up comedy shows.

 RELATED: Friends and Co-stars Respond to Bob Saget’s Death